inigo-jauregi/ALTA2021_tutorial/README.md

 ### Translation

-Check the README file in the translation folder.
+Check the translation folder to start with this section of the tutorial.

 ### Summarisation

-Check the README file in the summarisation folder.
+Check the summarisation folder to start with this section of the tutorial.

-## References

-- Pytorch Lightning
-- Transformers